Available courses

 Warning

-: You are not authorized to administer medications to children using the skills covered in this course unless you hold a current MAT Rectal Medication Administration Certificate and also hold a current MAT Certificate or MAT First Renewal Certificate.
+: You are not authorized to administer the medications covered in this course to children in your care unless you hold a current MAT or MAT First Renewal Certificate AND a MAT Rectal Medication Administration Completion Certificate.

 This course holds resources such as program information documents that visitors to this site may need.